Internet-of-People/iop-blockchain/PREMINING.md

 * Click on the **Request Payment** button to generate the address.

-Next you need to save this address on the **Fermat Tokens** spreadsheet on Google Drive, by posting a comment in the Token Tracking System tab in column *IM* labelled *IoP Wallet Address* in the row that corresponds to your name.
+Next you need to save this address on the **IoP Tokens** spreadsheet on Google Drive, by posting a comment in the Token Tracking System tab in column *IM* labelled *IoP Wallet Address* in the row that corresponds to your name.

 ## Securing your wallet